Connectivity Maintenance and Recovery for Multi-Robot Motion Planning: MPC--CLF--CBF Framework

 \section{MPC--CLF--CBF Framework}

-We propose a trajectory generation framework that integrates HO-CLF-CBF into a trajectory planning algorithm.
-The key idea is to encode connectivity preservation and collision avoidance as HOCBF constraints, and to drive reconnection after disconnection with HOCLF.
-At replanning, our approach generates the trajectory and control inputs concurrently over a finite horizon at discrete time samples.
-Each robot individually solves a quadratic program at every replanning timestep.
+We propose an optimization-based trajectory generation algorithm, constrained by HOCLFs and HOCBFs, that promotes connectivity maintenance and recovery.
+We formulate connectivity preservation and collision avoidance as HOCBF constraints, and use HOCLF constraints to promote neighbor proximity; these recovery terms are emphasized when connectivity is lost.
+Our approach optimizes a B\'ezier curve that generates a trajectory and the corresponding control inputs concurrently over a finite horizon.